 - Application Period January 25–February 22.

-- Award notifications and permit pickup begins March 2.
-Permits must be claimed by 11:59 pm on March 23.
+- Award notifications will begin when the lottery is held, and permit pickup begins March 1.
+Permits must be claimed by 11:59 pm on March 24.

 - Selects applicants from the Spring Season First Lottery.

-- See above for dates of the five turkey hunting period segments.
+- See table above for dates of the five turkey hunting period segments.

-- The Youth Turkey Hunting Program guarantees that all applicants aged 10 to 15 (16 for those still eligible to hunt using their Youth License) will receive their first choice permit request in the first lottery for the spring season designated as Period Y. Youth permits are not counted in the permit season quotas.
+- All youth applicants aged 10 to 15 (16 for those still eligible to hunt using their Youth License) are guaranteed to receive their first choice permit request in the first lottery for the spring Period Y season.
+Youth permits are not counted in the permit season quotas.
 Period Y Permits are also available during the over-the-counter sales period.

 - Hunters possessing a Permit to Shoot From a Standing Vehicle are guaranteed one first lottery permit only for the Spring Season.
 Any additional permit purchased is taken from the available permit quota and is not guaranteed.
-Individuals possessing a Permit to Shoot from a Standing Vehicle must apply and/or purchase their permits via their home computer or go to a web-based license agent.
-Verifone© agents cannot handle these requests.
+Individuals possessing a Permit to Shoot from a Standing Vehicle must apply and/or purchase their permits via their home computer or go to a license agent.

 - Assigns unissued first lottery permits (leftover) to applicants who applied for a permit in the second lottery.